Anxiety and PTSD intervention

 The eye movements will last for a short while and then stop.
 You will then be asked to report back on the experiences you have had during each of these sets of eye movements.
 Clients experiences during a session include changes in thoughts, images and feelings.
-With repeated sets of eye movements, the original disturbing memory tends to change in such a way that it loses its painful intensity and simply becomes a neutral memory of an event in the past.
-This linking of related memories can lead to a dramatic and rapid improvement in other aspects of your life.
+The original disturbing memory tends to change in such a way that it loses its painful intensity and simply becomes a neutral memory of an event that happened in the past.

 WHAT CAN EMDR BE USED FOR?